nkh/vimkat/README.md

 ## PIPING

-You can pipe in vimkat, you may need to help vim with the file type detection:
+You can pipe in vimkat and tvcat, you may need to help vim with the file type detection:

 	$> generate_text | vimkat [max_lines] [vimrc] [vim_command]
+	$> generate_text | tvcat [max_lines]

 ## PAGER

-None yet but it's in the plans
+Output from tvcat can be passed to a pager, vimkat may generate code the pager doesn't handle.

 ## FZF